 Your CV must include a detailed career history so we can assess your training.
 Include everything you have done since you started paediatrics training (eg from ST1 or SHO) regardless of whether it counts towards training.
-List the following for each post in date order (an example is further below):
+List the following for each post in date order, earliest to latest (an example is further below):

 - title of post (include grade and specialty)

 - exact dates on which the post started and finished (day, month and year)